Ultimate Provo Real Estate Investing Guide for 2026

 Housing

-Speaking about the rental business, Provo shows a median gross rent of .
-The entire state’s median is , and the median gross rent throughout the country is .
+In the rental property market, the median gross rent in Provo is .
+The state's median is , and the median gross rent in the country is .

-The rate of home ownership is at in Provo.
-The percentage of the total state’s citizens that are homeowners is , compared to across the nation.
+Provo has a home ownership rate of .
+The percentage of the entire state's residents that are homeowners is , compared to throughout the US.

-The percentage of properties that are inhabited by renters in Provo is .
-The state’s renter occupancy percentage is .
-The comparable rate in the nation across the board is .
+of rental homes in Provo are occupied.
+The tenant occupancy percentage for the state is .
+The comparable percentage in the nation overall is .

 Housing Quick Stats